francisco-leal/build/src/db/README.md

 CREATE OR REPLACE FUNCTION update_boss_daily_streak_for_user(user_to_update uuid) RETURNS VOID AS $$ DECLARE
     today_date DATE;
+    last_nomination_date DATE;
 BEGIN
     -- Calculate today's date at 00:00 GMT today_date := date_trunc('day', CURRENT_DATE) AT TIME ZONE 'GMT';

+    -- Retrieve the last nomination date for the specified user SELECT MAX(DATE(created_at))
+    INTO last_nomination_date
+    FROM boss_nominations
+    WHERE origin_user_id = user_to_update;

+    -- If the last nomination date is the same as today's date, don't update the streak IF last_nomination_date = today_date THEN
+        RETURN;
+    END IF;

+    -- Otherwise, update the streak for today
-    -- Update nomination_streak for the specified wallet if they have a nomination today UPDATE users
+    -- Update nomination_streak for the specified user if they made nominations today UPDATE users
     SET boss_nomination_streak = boss_nomination_streak + 1
     WHERE id = user_to_update